BEAUTÉS DU MONDE ___ CARTIER

 SOUND DESIGN Antoine Bertin

 Located in the heart of Barcelona, the exhibition Beautés du Monde takes its title from Cartier's high jewellery collection, which celebrates the diversity of beauty.
-In order to highlight three major pieces of the collection, three immersive 3D videos were produced.
+Three immersive videos were produced in order to highlight the major pieces of the collection.
 Each of them revisits and reinterprets the signature of the piece from which it is inspired, with an emphasis on the emotional power it contains.

-The first video features the story of a shape-shifting desert, in which sand dunes gently swaying in the wind are revealed to be the delicate shape of a woman's neck, in which the brand's iconic snake necklace wanders.
+The first video tells the story of a shape-shifting desert, where sand dunes, gently swaying in the wind, reveal the delicate curve of a woman's neck.
 The exquisite sound design complements this transformation, alternating between the murmur of the wind and the sigh of a woman.

 DIGITAL FRESCO ___ DOLCE & GABBANA